 - Boil one egg in a pot.

-- Divide the soup between 2 bowls, garnish with egg halves and scallions and serve.
+- Divide the soup between two bowls, garnish with egg halves and scallions, and serve.